 Establishing the National Lung Cancer Screening Program

-We acknowledge the significant work of many clinicians, experts and advocates who provided evidence and advice as we establish the National Lung Cancer Screening Program (NLCSP).
+We acknowledge the significant work of many clinicians, experts and advocates who provided evidence and advice to establish the National Lung Cancer Screening Program.

 Development timeline

-In 2019, following a request from the Australian Government, Cancer Australia undertook an enquiry into lung cancer screening and published its findings in October 2020.
+In 2019, following a request from the Australian Government, Cancer Australia held an enquiry into lung cancer screening and published its findings in October 2020.

-Following the enquiry, we worked in partnership with Cancer Australia to further explore the feasibility of a lung cancer screening program in Australia.
-Cancer Australia published the feasibility assessment work in May 2023.
+Following the enquiry, we worked with Cancer Australia to further explore the feasibility of a lung cancer screening program in Australia.

-On 2 May 2023, the Minister for Health and Aged Care announced the creation of the NLCSP
+On 2 May 2023, the Minister for Health and Aged Care announced the creation of the program.
+Cancer Australia also published the feasibility assessment in May 2023.

-The implementation of the NLCSP will also consider the barriers, enablers, and appropriate referral pathways for other priority populations disproportionately impacted by lung cancer.
-These include, but are not limited to:
+We considered the barriers, enablers, and appropriate referral pathways for other priority populations disproportionately impacted by lung cancer, including:

 • people living in rural and remote areas